Optimal Substring-Equality Queries with Applications to Sparse Text Indexing: Applications to Sparse Text Indexing

 A Longest Common Extension (LCE) query takes as input two suffixes $i$ and $j$ and returns the length of their longest common prefix.
-Note that, given the ability of solving substring-equality queries, it is easy to solve LCE queries with a binary search strategy (requiring $\bigO(\log n)$ substring-equality queries).
-With \emph{slow LCE queries} on our data structure we denote queries running in $\bigO(\log^2 n)$ time and $\bigO(\log n)$ bits of space on top of the input string (i.e. we always use the fast exponentiation algorithm to compute powers of $\sigma$ modulo $q$ in substring-equality queries).
-With \emph{fast LCE queries} we denote those running in $\bigO(t\cdot \log n)$ time and requiring $2\cdot\tau\log\sigma\cdot\log n = 2\cdot(10+c)\log^2 n$ bits of space on top of the input string (i.e. we store powers of $\sigma$ modulo $q$ to speed up exponentiation modulo $q$, see Lemma \ref{lem:whp}; recall that these integers take at most $(10+c)\log n$ bits of space each, that we are storing at most $2\cdot \log n$ of them, and that $c$ is the constant determining the probability of returning wrong substring-equality results, see Theorem \ref{th:prob_EQ}).
-Note that the lexicographic order of any two string suffixes can be easily computed by comparing the two characters following their longest common prefix (i.e. one LCE and one access query).
+Note that, given the ability of solving substring equality queries, it is easy to solve LCE queries with exponential search followed by binary search.
+This strategy requires answering to $\bigO(\log \ell)$ substring equality queries between substrings of length at most $\ell$, where $\ell$ is the final result of the LCE query.

+Remember the two space-time trade-offs offered by the structures of Theorems \ref{th: Monte Carlo structure} and \ref{th: Las Vegas structure}.
+With \emph{slow LCE queries} on our data structure we denote queries running in $\bigO((\log \ell+\packedtime)\log\ell)$ time and in $\bigO(1)$ words of space on top of the input string.
+With \emph{fast LCE queries} we denote those running in $\bigO(\packedtime\cdot \log \ell)$ time and requiring $O(\log n)$ word constants of $O(\log n)$ bits on top of the input string.

-In some of our results below, we obtain the space to support fast LCE queries by compressing integer sequences as done in~\cite{franceschini2007place,radixsort}: given a sequence $S[1,\dots,k]$ of $\log n$-bits integers, with $k\geq 2\cdot(10+c)\log^2 n$, we first sort it in-place and in $\bigO(k\log k)$ time using any in-place comparison-sort algorithm.
-Then, we store in one word the index of the first integer in the sorted sequence starting with bit `1' and compact $S$ in $k\log n -k$ adjacent bits by removing the most significant bit from each integer.
-This saves $k \geq 2\cdot(10+c)\log^2 n$ bits of space.
-We store powers of $\sigma$ modulo $q$ in this space, so that our structure supports fast LCE queries.
-When fast LCE queries are no more needed, $S$ can be decompressed (i.e. pre-pending again the most significant bit to each integer).
+In some of our results below, we obtain the space to support fast LCE queries, as well as to derandomize our algorithms, by compressing integer sequences.
+For this, we adapt a lemma of Franceschini et al.~\cite{radixsort} to work with general integer sequence representations (for example, our lemma works with the representation of Dodis et al.~\cite{dodis2010changing}):